dotnet/docs/docs/fsharp/language-reference/basic-types.md

 ---
-title: Primitive Types (F#)
+title: Basic Types (F#)
-description: Discover the fundamental primitive types that are used in the F# language. ms.date: 05/16/2016
+description: Discover the fundamental basic types that are used in the F# language. ms.date: 07/09/2018
 ---
-# Primitive Types
+# Basic Types

-This topic lists the fundamental primitive types that are used in the F# language.
-It also provides the corresponding .NET types and the minimum and maximum values for each type.
+This topic lists the basic types that are defined in the F# language.
+These types are the most fundamental in F#, forming the basis of nearly every F# program.
+They are a superset of .NET primitive types.

-## Summary of Primitive Types
-The following table summarizes the properties of the primitive F# types.

 |Type|.NET type|Description|
 |----|---------|-----------|